 - 700 TB web object storage via WOS7000 providing home directories

 The Slurm Workload Manager, a free and open-source job scheduler for Linux and Unix-like kernels, assigns nodes based on the job characteristics.
 An open-ticketing request system is available to support user-consulting and problem management for using the cluster and storage resources.

 For additional information or assistance, please email email@example.com.

-The mission of Research Computing Services is to facilitate the use of advanced computing by researchers in solving the complex problems at the forefront of scientific discovery.
+The mission of Research Computing Services is to facilitate the use of advanced computing by researchers in solving complex problems at the forefront of scientific discovery.

-Research Computing Services team members work to enhance, support, and grow the research computing community at the University of North Texas.
+Research Computing Services team members work to enhance, support and grow the research computing community at the University of North Texas.
 The initiative is managed by Research IT Services, which is under University Information Technology and works in collaboration with the Data Science and Analytics team.
 The HPC facility includes several high-performance computing clusters supported by high-speed networks, high-performance storage, advanced software, and is staffed by the HPC Services Team.
-For general questions, send an email to email@example.com.
+For general questions, send an email to firstname.lastname@example.org.

 The cluster systems are intended for computationally intensive Linux-capable software.
 Systems may be available for use by any faculty or currently-enrolled, qualified student at UNT, with additional requirements to use some resources.
 Student access must be sponsored by a faculty member.
-Access to use the HPC Cluster is described on or HPC Account Information page.
+Access to use the HPC Cluster is described on the HPC Account Information page.

 - Publications of work supported in part by the cluster and HPC Services Team.